Canine-Approved: Best Electric Cars For Your Dog

 The Mercedes EQB is a seven-seater EV based on the GLB, giving it a unique position in the market due to its seating capacity.
 It has a 66.5kWh battery and offers 253 miles of range on a single charge.

-It has a boot space of 495 litres, smaller than than both the Skoda Enyaq and Tesla Model Y. This space does expand to a hefty 1,710 litres when the rear seats are folded down.
+It has a boot space of 495 litres, smaller than both the Skoda Enyaq and Tesla Model Y. This space does expand to a hefty 1,710 litres when the rear seats are folded down.
 A larger dog will fit comfortably in the EQB

 Kia EV9

-Depending on the trim level you choose, your boot will fluctuate slightly in size.
-The EV9 has 333 litres of space with all three rows of seats in place, which is larger than the Volvo EX90.
-If you fold the seats down, you get 828 litres of space which is more than the Model Y. The parcel shelf can be kept under the boot when you have all seven seats in place - but it is important to note there isn’t anywhere in the back to store the charging cables.
+The parcel shelf can be kept under the boot when you have all seven seats in place - but it is important to note there isn’t anywhere in the back to store the charging cables.
 You would need to store them in the front luggage area under the bonnet if you don't want them in the boot.
 This is 90 litres in Air models and 50 litres in GT-Line versions.
 You will be able to comfortably fit your larger dog in the boot of the Kia EV9 - especially with the back seats down.

 Audi Q8 e-Tron

 The Audi Q8 competes with alternatives like the BMW iX and Mercedes EQS SUV.
 There are several different specifications of the Q8 that you can get, ranging from the Sport to the Vorsprung.
 In the black edition you get HD Matrix LED lights at the front, while inside there is quad-zone climate control, heated and electrically adjustable front seats with memory function.
-The Vorsprung is at the top of the range and therefore has desirable extras, like 22-inch wheels and Nappa leather upholstery inside.
-You also get heated rear seats and a Bang & Olufsen stereo.

-Moving to the boot, the Audi Q8 e-tron has a generous 569-litre boot space expands to a flat 1,637-litre area when the back seats are folded down.
+Moving to the boot, the Audi Q8 e-tron has a generous 569-litre boot space that expands to a flat 1,637-litre area when the back seats are folded down.
 This is more than the Mercedes EQB and Kia EV9 but less than the Skoda Enyaq and Tesla Model Y. This is a good mid-range boot where you will be able to fit your large dog comfortably, but if you’re looking for that extra space you would choose the Model Y.

 Kia Niro EV